mahadzaryab1/StockWishList/README.md

 * **/** - landing page of the application
 * **/swagger** - the swagger documentation for the API
 * **/api/wishlist** - the endpoint where all the API requests for this application are made

+# Documentation
+I created a notion page in which I include a demo of the application.
+You can access it [here](https://www.notion.so/Stock-Wish-List-Project-Documentation-45a6a71f514f4a7da34fa1ab0cf15f45)!